GreycLab/gmic/paper.md

 We present `G'MIC`, an open-source self-extending framework that defines an original, concise, scripting language for the writing of possibly complex image processing operators and pipelines.
-`G'MIC` also provides several user interfaces allowing for the manipulation of digital images, adapted to different levels of user expertise, either from the command line, or as a _C/C`++`_ library, or as a user-friendly graphical plug-in that extends the capabilities of popular digital image retouching applications, such as _GIMP_, _Krita_, _Photoshop_, _Affinity Photo_ and others.
+`G'MIC` provides several user interfaces allowing for the manipulation of digital images, adapted to different levels of user expertise, either from the command line, or as a _C/C`++`_ library, or as a user-friendly graphical plug-in that extends the capabilities of popular digital image retouching applications, such as _GIMP_, _Krita_, _Photoshop_, _Affinity Photo_ and others.